langflow-ai/langflow/README.md

 - [llama-cpp-python](https://github.com/abetlen/llama-cpp-python)
 - [sentence-transformers](https://github.com/UKPLab/sentence-transformers)

-You can still use models from projects like LocalAI
+You can still use models from projects like LocalAI, Ollama, LM Studio, Jan and others.

 Next, run: